 4. Valle dei Mulini

-Villa dei Mulini is one of the greatest hikes on the Amalfi Coast for those who want to have an easy walk and admire breathtaking views of different waterfalls.
-It starts near Amalfi town and the starting point can be reached by heading towards the main road Via Pietro Capuano until you find the signs for Valle dei Mulini.
-The distance of this easy walk is approximately 3.7 miles (6 km) and it takes approximately 2 to 3 hours to complete.
+Villa dei Mulini is one of the greatest hikes on the Amalfi Coast for those who want to walk easily and admire breathtaking views of different waterfalls.
+It starts near Amalfi town, and the starting point can be reached by heading towards the main road Via Pietro Capuano until you find the signs for Valle dei Mulini.
+The distance of this easy walk is approximately 3.7 miles (6 km), and it takes about 2 to 3 hours to complete.

 5. Punta Campanella

-The Punta Campanella hike is one of the best hikes on the Amalfi Coast, offering stunning views of the Mediterranean Sea and nearby islands.
-The trail takes you to a rocky promontory, where you can admire spectacular views of both Capri Island and Ischia Island.
+The Punta Campanella hike is among the best hikes on the Amalfi Coast, offering stunning views of the Mediterranean Sea and nearby islands.
+The trail takes you to a rocky promontory, where you can admire spectacular views of Capri Island and Ischia Island.
 The 30-minute trail starts in the town of Termini.
-This hike also passes by an ancient temple dedicated to Poseidon which was built during Hellenistic times.
+This hike also passes by an ancient temple dedicated to Poseidon, built during Hellenistic times.

-Meandering across the lush terrain of Italy’s countryside, from olive groves and small gardens to stunning coastline vistas, this trail is relatively flat making it a breeze for even Sunday walkers.
-As you traverse along the tranquil shoreline, you’ll be able to take in breathtaking sights of the azure sea that will stay with you long after your journey concludes.
+Meandering across the lush terrain of Italy’s countryside, from olive groves and small gardens to stunning coastline vistas, this trail is relatively flat, making it a breeze for even Sunday walkers.
+As you traverse the tranquil shoreline, you can take in breathtaking sights of the azure sea that will stay with you long after your journey concludes.

 6. Circuit of Tre Calli

 When you look out from the mountaintop, all directions offer an unparalleled sight.
-To the west lies Positano with its vibrant structures; to the east, Agerola sparkles in red-tiled homes.
-In the south stretches an endless expanse of the Mediterranean Sea merging into a sky that is fit for daydreams.
-Meanwhile, in the north stand Mt Lattari Chain’s mighty mountains delivering a majestic view unlike any other!
+Positano’s vibrant structures lie to the west; to the east, Agerola sparkles in red-tiled homes.
+In the south stretches an endless expanse of the Mediterranean Sea, merging into a sky that is fit for daydreams.
+Meanwhile, in the north stands Mt Lattari Chain’s mighty mountains, delivering a majestic view unlike any other!

 7. Sentiero dei Limoni

-Amalfi Coast hike, Sentiero dei Limoni is an easy 2.4-mile (3.9 km) walk connecting Maiori and Minori through beautiful residential areas with breathtaking sea views.
+Amalfi Coast hike, Sentiero dei Limoni, is an easy 2.4-mile (3.9 km) walk connecting Maiori and Minori through beautiful residential areas with breathtaking sea views.
 As its name suggests, you’ll wander past iconic lemon groves of the Amalfi Coast that are bursting with color and fragrance.
-Also if you’re lucky enough, some generous locals may even invite you in for a taste of their homemade limoncello!
-A real authentic experience!
+Also, if you’re lucky enough, some generous locals may invite you to taste their homemade limoncello!
+A real, authentic experience!

 8. Santa Marina del Castello

-For experienced hikers, the Santa Marina del Castello trail near Positano is an invigorating experience with a thrilling reward.
-Soar 1.9 miles uphill and be rewarded with stunning views of the hanging cliffs below you when you reach your destination – all within 2 to 4 hours depending on your speed!
+For experienced hikers, the Santa Marina del Castello trail near Positano is a refreshing experience with a thrilling reward.
+Soar 1.9 miles uphill and be rewarded with stunning views of the hanging cliffs below you when you reach your destination – all within 2 to 4 hours, depending on your speed!

 One of the key benefits of taking this hike during summer is that much of its beginning offers ample shade, making it a pleasant experience.
 As you progress, Positano’s hills will be visible just ahead in all their glory – an ideal photo opportunity!
-Finally, when you reach your highest point on the trail which is Santa Marina del Castello village, you can relax and rejuvenate at one of the local bars before heading back down.
+Finally, when you reach your highest point on the trail, Santa Marina del Castello village, you can relax and rejuvenate at one of the local bars before returning.

 9. Ring of Faitho